ezetap/android-payments-sdk/README.md

 # android-sdk
 This SDK will work for both Android Native and Hybrid Applications.
 The SDK API will help you integrate with the Ezetap services in to your applciation.
-This documentation contains the instructions to integrate-
+This documentation contains the instructions to integrate.

-1. Ezetap Native Android SDK
-2. Ezetap Cordova SDK

 ## Before we go into details lets go through the steps to include sdk in your android application
 #### If you choose aar: